Neku/elixir-companies/README.md

 * [AlphaSights](https://engineering.alphasights.com) ([GitHub](https://github.com/alphasights)) - Global knowledge broker with regional hubs in Europe, the Americas, Asia and the Middle East.

+#### Food

+* [Pronto](https://www.pronto.co.uk) - Healthy hot food delivered in central London.
+We use Elixir and Phoenix for some of our microservices.

 #### Gaming

 * [22cans](http://www.22cans.com/) ([GitHub](https://github.com/22cans)) - 22cans is an independent game studio founded by the industry legend and creator of God Game genre, Peter Molyneux.
 Creators of Curiosity and Godus.